hzget/hzget.github.io/math/zero/equation.md

 & \Leftrightarrow \|T^\ast v\| = \|Tv\| \;\; \forall v \in V
 \end{align*}$$

-Note: We can look backward of the derivation.
+Note: We can look backward of the reasoning.

 ## Example 3